Riverside Ground: International matches

 The development of the Riverside into a significant cricketing venue was underscored in 1999, when it hosted two World Cup matches involving Pakistan, Scotland, Australia and Bangladesh, and then in 2000 when it staged two One-Day International matches in a triangular series between England, Zimbabwe and the West Indies.
 In 2001 a One-Day International between Australia and Pakistan was abandoned without a ball bowled due to rain.

 2003 saw the Riverside Ground raised to Test match status; it has hosted six England Test matches: against Zimbabwe in 2003, Bangladesh in 2005, West Indies in 2007 and 2009, Australia in 2013 and Sri Lanka in 2016.
 The fourth day of the West Indies Test, 18 June 2007, saw Paul Collingwood hitting a century on his home pitch for England against the West Indies, and so becoming the first local Durham player to hit a Test century at the Riverside.

 It was announced in July 2009 that the ground would host the fourth Ashes Test match of the 2013 Ashes series, the culmination of Durham's growth as a First Class County since 1992 coming after Durham missed out to Cardiff in its bid to host an Ashes test in 2009.
 Hosting an Ashes Test match was predicted to generate £20 million for the local economy.

 The first scheduled Twenty20 International at the ground, against South Africa in 2008, was abandoned due to heavy rain.
 In 2012 South Africa returned for the Riverside Ground's second Twenty20 match, defeating England by 7 wickets, in a match held alongside a women's T20I against the West Indies.
 A second T20I double header was hosted in August 2013, where England defeated Australia in both men's and women's matches.
 The women's match formed the final encounter of the 2013 women's Ashes series.
+Further Twenty20 matches were held against West Indies in 2017 and New Zealand in 2023.

+ODI matches held included against India in 2002, New Zealand in 2004, Pakistan in 2010, Australia and South Africa in 2013.
 Further international matches held at the Riverside Ground included two ODI matches, against Sri Lanka in 2014 and New Zealand in 2015, and a Test match against Sri Lanka held in 2016.

 As part of the conditions of a package of financial support announced in October 2016, the ECB imposed a number of sanctions on Durham County Cricket Club, including removal of the club's eligibility to bid to stage Test cricket at the Riverside Ground.
 The club will still be eligible to bid to host one-day and Twenty20 international matches, with a Twenty20 international against the West Indies scheduled to be held in 2017.

 It hosted three matches at the 2019 Cricket World Cup.
 Riverside Ground is the northernmost cricket ground in the world which has hosted a test match.
+Additional England ODI matches include against Australia in 2018, Sri Lanka in 2021, South Africa in 2022, Australia in 2024 and the West Indies in 2025.